Prof. Lourdes Gude

 Dr. Noelia Rubio-Carrero

 Noelia completed her Ph.D. in 2012 at the University of Castilla-La Mancha (faculty of chemistry, Ciudad Real) developing novel methods to functionalise carbon nanostructures.
 Noelia performed her first post-doctoral stay at the Drug Delivery group at King’s College London, where she started and led the chemistry part of the group and developed new skills in the biological field.
 To gain more knowledge in the materials chemistry and characterisation fields, she started a second postdoctoral period at the Nanostructured Hierarchical Assemblies and Composites group at Imperial College London.
-Noelia currently holds an Assistant Professorship.
+Noelia currently holds a distinguished Senior Researcher position (Research Talent Attraction Program, T1, from CAM).
 Her interests are focused on developing new biosensors based on single layer graphene (SLG) for the detection of biologically active molecules such as therapeutic antibodies and metallo-organic ligands for anticancer drug design.

 Elena de la Torre-Rubio